 Some public organizations may require multiple base years due to the cyclical nature of their operations.
 For example, a government census bureau may acquire GHG-emitting resources (e.g., vehicle fleets and offices) to undertake a periodic census, but then relinquish these resources following the completion of the census.
 This bureau may therefore need two base years -- one with and one without the census.
 Other organizations with noncyclical, but highly variable emissions may require the use of an average of emissions over multiple but consecutive years.
-For example, an emergency response organization may want to create a base year using an average emissions rate across multiple consecutive years to account for unusually large and non-routine activities in any given year.
+For example, an emergency response organization may want to create a base year using an average emissions rate across multiple consecutive years to account for unusually large and nonroutine activities in any given year.
 However, most emissions trading and registry programs require a fixed base year policy to be implemented.

 In choosing a base year and, more generally, in designing a GHG accounting system, public organizations should chose between fiscal years or calendar years as the basis for reporting.
+Calendar year reporting the approach most consistent with voluntary GHG reporting programs and national reporting standards.
 While using the same reporting period for both financial and GHG emissions accounting will reduce the reporting burden, doing so may not be possible.
 For instance, public sector organizations may have to report their GHG emissions to voluntary or mandatory reporting programs on a calendar year basis, and their financial data on a fiscal year basis.
 Such issues would need to be addressed early on in the design of a GHG accounting system.